ipyflow/nbsafety-experiments/README.md

-`replay-session.py` replays a single notebook session (given `trace_id` and `session_id`, basically ids for the repository and per-repository session), handling things like timeouts, figuring out packages that need installation, etc. It also counts the number of exceptions that occurred during replay;
+`replay-session.py` replays a single notebook session (given `trace_id` and `session_id`, basically ids for the repository and per-repository session), handling things like timeouts, figuring out packages that need installation, coverting Python 2 to Python 3 using the `2to3` tool, etc. It also counts the number of exceptions that occurred during replay;
 probably worth filtering out sessions where more than ~5-10% of the cell executions give an exception.
 There’s also a bunch of ancillary stuff in there